 From Harriet Jacobs to Nina Simone, Pauli Murray to the Greensboro Four, changemakers from North Carolina’s past wield star power.

-With its barrier-island beaches and historic riverfront, Wilmington is a destination of contrasts.
-The coastal city and its nearby beaches are full of a wide array of experiences suited for various interests.
-From its wildlife and aquatic adventures to its history, arts, culture and cuisine, these treasured experiences — some new and some old — will have you seeing the area in a brand-new light this summer.
+From its wildlife and aquatic adventures to its history, arts, culture and cuisine, these treasured experiences — some new and some old — will have you seeing the area in a brand-new way this summer.

 Whether you’re a nature novice or a veteran hiker, we’ve found 10 North Carolina hikes that’ll help you reconnect with nature – and yourself.
 And by following the 7 Outdoor NC Leave No Trace Principles, you can help preserve the natural beauty all around.